 The gardens and old farm-buildings are in the process of being restored.

 View the back garden here.

 The Museum is open on the second Wednesday of the month throughout the year from 10am-4pm.
 Between May to the end of September it is also open on Sundays from 2-5pm.
-Group bookings can be accommodated on other dates by appointment by contacting the Richard Jefferies Society (use e-mail link).
+Group bookings can be accommodated on other dates by appointment.

 The building is not wheel-chair accessible (only the ground floor) and parking space is limited.
 However, there is plenty of free parking space at Coate Water Country Park -- just a short walk away.